yudikubota/smartbugs-results/expected-results.md

 - **Detected vulnerabilities**
     - Total number of vulnerabilities [OK]
-    - Total number of vulnerabilities by category [TODO]
     - Total number of vulnerabilities by tool [OK]
+    - Total number of vulnerabilities by category

 - **Plots**
     - Number of vulnerabilities over time
     - Correlation between number of vulnerabilities and balance
     - Number of different tools that detect the same vulnerability

 - **research**
-    - Google BigQuery result
-    - After removal of duplicates
-    - invalids
-    - % of duplicates
-    - % of contracts that have vulnerabilities
+    - % of contracts that have vulnerabilities <-
     - accuracy vs execution time